skinny85/eol-blog/metalsmith/src/articles/2015/the-philosophy-behind-oxyjen.md

 created_at: 2015-04-12
 ---

 I've been a little negligent in contributing to my blog lately.
-The reason is that I was busy working on another side project - <a href="http://oxyjen.org" target="_blank">Oxyjen</a>, a code generation and scaffolding tool.
+The reason is that I was busy working on another side project - [Oxyjen](http://oxyjen.org), a code generation and scaffolding tool.
 I recently made enough progress with it that I felt it was ready to be released publicly.
-I won't repeat myself and explain what Oxyjen is and how it can be used in this post - it's <a href="http://oxyjen.org" target="_blank">home page</a> already covers that in great detail, and I would encourage you to give it a read if you haven't already.
+I won't repeat myself and explain what Oxyjen is and how it can be used in this post - it's [home page](http://oxyjen.org) already covers that in great detail, and I would encourage you to give it a read if you haven't already.
 What I want to do in this article is talk more broadly about the subject - why did I start the project in the first place and how I hope it can be useful to the programming community.
 But to get to that, I have to first explain some of my thoughts on our industry that I've acquired through the years working as a software developer.

 ## Background